IT-REX-Platform/Wiki-EnPro-WS2020/wiki/Application-Architecture--Data-Model--User.md

 ## Description

 Permissions follow CRUD rules where applicable.
 CRUD = Create, read, update and delete.
 "Reading" and "updating" are often used interchangeably with "viewing" and "modifying" in the description.
+Additionally we used permissions to leave and enter a Course, play Quizzes, publish and unpublish Course elements and earning rewards for gamification.

 The model shows two sets of roles, one on the system and the other one on the Course level.
 System wide roles are set once for every deployment of IT-Rex.
 Course wide roles are set inside the system for every existing course independently.